EdulaneDotCo/Mastering-Express.js/README.md

    1. Perform unit testing, integration testing, and end-to-end testing.
    1. Debug and resolve issues using tools and techniques.
    1. Set up test coverage and continuous integration.
-   1. **Real-Time Project:** Test and debug various components of your project to ensure reliability and performance.
+   1. **Applied Project:** Test and debug various components of your project to ensure reliability and performance.
 1. **Best Practices:** Write effective tests, use debugging tools, and maintain high test coverage.
 1. **Practice Exercises:** Develop and execute test cases, and debug identified issues.
 1. **LeetCode/HackerRank:** Testing and debugging problems.